Chinmayananda Saraswati: Illness and death

-Chinmayananda had many illnesses diabetes, hypertension and heart disease.
+Swami Chinmayananda had many illnesses, including diabetes, hypertension and heart disease.
 He had his first heart attack in 1969, when his treatment at the newly opened Chinmaya Mission Hospital in Bangalore made him its first patient.
 In the summer of 1980, when he was in the United States for a series of jnana yajnas, he had to undergo multiple heart bypass surgeries in Texas.

 On 26 July 1993, he suffered breathing problems in San Diego, California, while staying at a family devotee's house for the day before a yagna camp that was supposed to take place in Los Angeles, the next day.
 Taken to Scripps Memorial Hospital in La Jolla, he was later transferred to Sharp Memorial Hospital, where he had a quintuple bypass surgery on 29 July.
 But his condition continued to be critical and he was put on a life-support system.
 He died five days later at 5:45 pm on 3 August 1993, aged 77.
 His followers mark the date as the occasion of Mahasamadhi Day.

 On 7 August 1993, thousands of people were at Indira Gandhi International Airport in New Delhi when his body returned to India.
 It was transported to Sidhbari, Himachal Pradesh, where it was finally laid to rest in accordance with Vedic ritual.
 A mahasamadhi shrine has been built there.

-At the time of his death, Chinmayananda was to have spoke at the VHP's World Vision 2000 Global Conference in Washington, D.C., and led the Hindu delegation for the 1993 Parliament of World's Religions, both events which took place later that August.
+At the time of his death, Swami Chinmayananda was to have spoke at the VHP's World Vision 2000 Global Conference in Washington, D.C., and led the Hindu delegation for the 1993 Parliament of World's Religions, both events which took place later that August.

 Tribute

-Forty years after his first jñāna yajña, on 24 December 1991, in the Leela Kempinski Hotel, in Bombay, Chinmayananda's devotees gathered in Mumbai to offer him an amount of gold equal to his body weight, presented to him on a tula (ceremonial balance scale) in an age-old ritual called suvarņa tulābhāram.
+Forty years after his first jñāna yajña, on 24 December 1991, in the Leela Kempinski Hotel, in Bombay, Swami Chinmayananda's devotees gathered in Mumbai to offer him an amount of gold equal to his body weight, presented to him on a tula (ceremonial balance scale) in an age-old ritual called suvarņa tulābhāram.
 The funds generated were used to support the myriad service projects and programs of Chinmaya Mission.